ikolokotronis/mini-games/README.md

 ![](gifs/guess-the-number.gif)

 #### Guess the number 2
-The AI tries to guess a number chosen by you
+The program tries to guess a number chosen by you
 Think of a number, and based on the appearing number, type 'too much', 'too low' or in a winning situation 'you won'.
 ![](gifs/guess_the_number_2.gif)